soltanisgeo/Website/content/post/test/index.md

 ---
 title: RayDeQpy
-subtitle: Extract the ellipticity of Rayleigh wave from the coda part of the earthquakes using random decrement technique
+subtitle: An open source Python Package to extract the ellipticity of Rayleigh wave from the coda part of the earthquakes using random decrement technique
 # Summary for listings and search engines
-summary:
+summary: An open source Python Package to extract the ellipticity of Rayleigh wave from the coda part of the earthquakes using random decrement technique

 # Link this post with a project
 projects: []